Write to Your MSPs

 Send E-mail

-Once you have written your e-mail message and are ready to send it to your MSP, simply click to select how you would like to send it.
+Once you have written your e-mail message and are ready to send it to your MSPs, simply click to select how you would like to send it.
 You have two options: option 1 allows you to send the e-mail directly from your own e-mail address and option 2 allows SPUC to send the e-mail on your behalf.
 MSPs prefer to received personal e-mail from their constituents so we encourage you to select the first option.
 This will open up your e-mail and all the information (including your message) will be automatically added to your e-mail, ready for you to press send.

 Related Articles